biolab/scorange-hugo/content/workflows/batch-effect-removal.md

 weight = 80
 +++

 Eliminate batch effects by aligning two data sets.
-Use a database of marker genes to infer cell types and observe the results in a t-sne plot.
+Use a database of marker genes to infer cell types and observe the results in a t-SNE plot.